Cold weather can effectively ruin your car’s system, leaving you with an engine that refuses to crank up.

 To give you a heads up, here are some common problems behind a no-start in cold temperature:

 A cold battery is the most probable reason why your car fails to start in the cold.
 If you get a whining noise at ignition, a dead battery may be preventing the starter motor from turning over.

 When a car is kept in an unheated garage, the cold weather slows down the chemical reaction inside the car battery.
-A cold battery will fail to produce the same amount of power as a warm battery.
+And cold car batteries fail to produce the same amount of power as warm batteries.

-The engine oil also becomes thicker in the cold weather.
-As a result, it requires twice as much power from the battery as under normal conditions.
+The engine oil also becomes thicker in cold weather.
+As a result, it requires twice as much power from the battery under normal conditions.

 2. Car Fluid Thickening